 - The District has recently completed a \$34 million renovation project at the Pottsgrove High School.
 The District financed this project in a manner that will not require an increase in property taxes.
 This has utilized the entire budget allotted to debt service through 2028.
-As a result, the District will need to rely on its Capital Projects Fund to finance improvements in other District buildings. - Pennsylvania has historically funded a program entitled PlanCon which provided funding to districts to defray the cost of school building construction if they received approval.
+As a result, the District will need to rely on its Capital Projects Fund to finance improvements in other District buildings. - Pennsylvania has historically funded a program entitled PlanCon which provided funding to school districts to defray the cost of school building construction if they received approval.
 The PlanCon program is currently in a moratorium preventing any new project submissions.
 A commission was formed to define the future of this program.
 At a minimum, there is likely to be changes made in the process to achieve approval along with funding levels and timelines.
 Since future projects will likely require substantial debt service payments, the budgetary impact will require careful planning. - The future source of funding for public education is uncertain.
-Over time the cost of education has increased while state and federal funding have remained relatively stable.
+Over time, the cost of education has increased while state and federal funding have remained relatively stable.
 As a result, a larger portion of the budget has been provided by the local tax base.
-Approximately 67% of revenues for the 2019-2020 school year were provided by local sources. - ❖ COVID-19 has had a significant negative impact on the State's largest revenue streams.
-Sales and use and personal income taxes account for nearly 75% of the State's budgeted revenues.
-Both were severely impacted by the closures mandated to slow the spread of the virus.
-The State's 2020-2021 budget is \$36.1 billion.
-We have recently heard estimates of a current budgetary shortfall of \$2 to \$4 billion.
-This generates concern over the State's ability to provide adequate funding to school districts in the upcoming budget year.

-- ❖ Property taxes account for nearly 87% of all local revenues in 2019-2020.
+Approximately 67.1% of revenues for the 2020-2021 school year were provided by local sources. - O Property taxes account for nearly 86.2% of all local revenues in 2020-2021.
 There has been an ongoing concern among Pennsylvania residents regarding the impact that local property taxes are having on them.
 Act 1 of 2006 "The Taxpayer Relief Act" provided some modest relief to taxpayers, but the concern remains.
 It is likely that more legislation will be proposed in the future to address this concern.
-Any change in tax policy will have a significant impact on the funding of public education. - ❖ The Commonwealth recently adopted a new basic education funding formula.
-This determines how new funding is allocated to school districts across the state.
-While this defines a rational division of funds to districts, it does not address the question of the overall adequacy of the funding level.
+Any change in tax policy will have a significant impact on the funding of public education. - The Commonwealth adopted a basic education funding formula several years ago.
+This formula determines how new funding is allocated to school districts across the state.
+However, concerns remain whether the formula addresses the overall adequacy of the funding level.
+During the 2021-2022 school year, the court system started hearing a lawsuit that could result in drastic changes in how Pennsylvania funds school districts.